acferM/NodeTemplate/README.md

 yarn
 ```

-2. starting code on the files inside src/
+2. start code on the files inside src/

 3. to execute the in dev mode, on your terminal run:
 ```bash